MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyChatControl/methods/partychatcontrol_configureaudiomanipulationvoicestream.md

 ### Platform support and supported formats

- This function is only supported on Windows and Xbox.
-Calls on other platforms will fail.   <br /><br /> The following format options are supported.   <br /><br />
+ This function is only supported on Windows, Xbox, and PlayStation® 5.
+Calls on other platforms will fail.   <br /><br /> The following format options are supported for Windows and Xbox.   <br /><br />

 | Format option | Supported value for local chat controls | Supported value for remote chat controls |
 | --- | --- | --- |